jesshough/gptOverride_v2/README.md

 # ChatGPT Override Project

-### Overview & Goal:
+### Overview & Purpose:
-This project aims to enhance GPT capabilities by providing the ability to override responses when they are contextually inaccurate.
-The goal is to provide a solution for situations where a user's input context may be open to interpretation, potentially resulting in responses from GPT that are ambiguous, misleading, or contextually incorrect.
+The integration of AI chatbots is becoming more prevalent across industries, particularly for tasks like customer support, virtual assistance, and knowledge management.
+While GPT provides impressive responses, it may occasionally produce contextually incorrect or irrelevant responses, leading to user frustration or misinformation.
+This project aims to address this issue by providing the ability to override potentially off-topic GPT responses, improving user experience and trust in AI conversational platforms.

 ### Use Case Examples:
 - **Customer Support:** To ensure accurate and relevant responses.